jimminycricket42/School-Notes/Life Sciences/The Human Body/The Respiratory System/Breathing.md

 The abdominal muscles contract and push up against the diaphragm.
 The internal intercostal muscles also contract, causing a rapid decrease in pressure and forcing air out of the lungs.

 ## The Control of Breathing by the brain (Homeostatic Control of Breathing)
 The *medulla oblongata* near the base of the brain is where breathing rate is determined.
 It connects to chemoreceptors that detect the decrease in pH of the blood.
-The blood’s pH decreases when the cells perform [[Respiration|cellular respiration]] and give off the waste product of CO<sub>2</sub>, which dissolves in water to form *carbonic acid*.
+The blood’s pH decreases when the cells perform [[Cellular Respiration|cellular respiration]] and give off the waste product of CO<sub>2</sub>, which dissolves in water to form *carbonic acid*.
 The change in pH causes the medulla oblongata to make [[The Structure of the Heart|the heart]] beat beat faster and the lungs to breathe more.

 Example:
 You have been running, using energy and your muscles.